topi314/LavaSrc/README.md

     tidal:
       countryCode: "US"
       searchLimit: 6
-      #tidalToken: "your tidal token" # optional (in case you want to change the token & use your own)
+      #token: "your tidal token" # optional (in case you want to change the token & use your own)
     saavn:
       #apiUrl: "https://apilink.lavalink/api" # the api link used for accessing the saavn api (not recommended to use, use proxies)
       useLocalNetwork: false # whether to use the local network for accessing the deezer api or just rely on the proxies (keep it false if your server is not in India)
       proxies:
-        - proxyProtocol: "http" # the protocol of the proxy (use http or https)
+        - protocol: "http" # the protocol of the proxy (use http or https)
-          proxyHost: "192.0.2.146" # the host of the proxy (ip or domain)
+          host: "192.0.2.146" # the host of the proxy (ip or domain)
-          proxyPort: 8080 # the port of the proxy
+          port: 8080 # the port of the proxy
-          proxyUser: "user" # the user of the proxy (optional)
+          user: "user" # the user of the proxy (optional)
-          proxyPassword: "youShallPass" # the password of the proxy (optional)
+          password: "youShallPass" # the password of the proxy (optional)
 ```

 ### Plugin Info